-In this work we have elucidated the production of COOs and their roles in SOA formation from m-xylene oxidation.
-The major advantages of our analytical methodologies lie in simultaneous monitoring of the evolutions of gaseous oxidation products and aerosol properties when seed particles are exposed to the oxidation products, which allows for assessment of multigeneration production of SOA and BrC.
-Also, our experimental approach remedies the deficiency of wall loss of reactive gaseous and particles, which represents a main obstacle in experimental investigation using environmental chambers (Zhang et al., 2014; Huang et al., 2018).
-OH-initiated oxidation of m-xylene produces four distinct COO types consisting of dicarbonyls, carboxylic acids, polyhydroxy aromatics/quinones, and nitrophenols from early-generation (P2 and P3), with the yields of 25%, 37%, 5%, and 3%, respectively.
-SOA formation occurs via several heterogeneous processes, including interfacial interaction, ionic dissociation/acid-base reaction, and oligomerization, with the yields of $(20 \pm 4)\%$ at 10% RH and $(32 \pm 7)\%$ at 70% RH.
+In this work we have elucidated the production of COOs and their roles in SOA/BrC formation from m-xylene oxidation.
+The major advantages of our experimental methodologies lie in simultaneous monitoring of the evolutions of gaseous oxidation products and aerosol properties when seed particles are exposed to m-xylene oxidation, which allows for assessment of multi-generation production of SOA and BrC.
+Hence, our approach remedies the deficiency of wall loss of reactive gases and particles, which represents a main obstacle in experimental investigation using environmental chambers (Zhang et al., 2014; Huang et al., 2018).
+OH-initiated oxidation of m-xylene produces four distinct COO types consisting of dicarbonyls, carboxylic acids, polyhydroxy aromatics/quinones, and nitrophenols from early-generation products (P_2 and P_3), with the yields of 25 %, 37 %, 5 %, and 3%, respectively.
+SOA formation occurs via several heterogeneous processes, including interfacial interaction, ionic dissociation/acid-base reaction, and oligomerization, with the yields of (20 ± 4) % at 10 % RH and (32 ± 7) % at 70 % RH.
 The identified aerosol-phase products include dominant oligomers, N-heterocycles/N-heterochains, and carboxylates at high RH and dominant carboxylates at low RH, along with small amounts of PAQ and nitrophenols (in the presence of NO_x).
 The nitrogen-containing organics consisting of N-heterocycles, N-heterochains, and nitrophenols are light-absorbing, characterized by low SSA.
 The measured γ for COOs is dependent on the functionality, ranging from 3.7×10^{-4} to 1.3×10^{-2} .
 A kinetic framework is developed to predict SOA formation from the concentration and γ for COOs.
-Our results illustrate that SOA formation from m-xylene oxidation is accurately quantified from the abundance and reactivity for COOs (i.e., eq.
+Our results illustrate that SOA formation from m-xylene oxidation is accurately quantified from the abundance and reactivity for COOs (i.e., Eq.
 20).
 Notably, this kinetic framework accounts for the interfacial process (i.e., mass accommodation) as well as aqueous reactions (i.e., oligomerization and acid-base reactions) without the assumption of gas-particle equilibrium.
-We envisage that this functionality-based approach is applicable to predict SOA formation from VOC photooxidation using experiment/field measured or model-simulated COOs, aerosol surface area, and reactivity.
+We envisage that this functionality-based approach is broadly applicable to predict SOA formation from VOC photooxidation using experiment/field-measured or model-simulated COOs, aerosol surface area, and reactivity.
 We conclude that photochemical oxidation of m-xylene represents a major source for SOA and BrC formation under urban conditions, because of its large abundance, high reactivity with OH, and high yields for COOs.